brimdata/zed/README.md

 Zed lakes utilize a superset of the relational and JSON document data models but do not require up-front schema definitions to add data.
 Zed lakes also provide transactional views and time travel with a `git`-like design pattern based on a journal of commits.
-Using this mechanism, a lake's search indexes are transactionally consistent with its data.
+Using this mechanism, a lake's (optional) search indexes are transactionally consistent with its data.

 At Zed's foundation lies a new family of self-describing data formats based on the